-As of April 21st 2015 Google will again be changing the way that websites are ranked, and this time it’s to do with how well they are optimised for mobile phones.
+As of April 21st 2015 Google will again be changing their SEO rules way that websites are ranked, and this time it’s to do with how well they are optimised for mobile phones.
 If you’ve always seen the idea of a mobile-friendly website as a bit of a luxury, now is definitely the time to take it seriously as it will affect your SEO across the board.

 In short, mobile optimisation now has a lane of its own.
-With these tips, from Robert Keating director of Lead Generation Websites, you’ll be well-placed to take advantage.
+With these tips, from Robert Keating director of Lead Generation Websites, you’ll be well-placed to take advantage of these SEO rules.